 Various foreign jurisdictions have, and may continue to adopt laws, regulations or directives that affect the digital asset network, the Digital Asset Markets, and their users, particularly Digital Asset Exchanges and service providers that fall within such jurisdictions' regulatory scope.
-For example, if China or other foreign jurisdictions were to ban or otherwise restrict mining activity, including by regulating or limiting manufacturers' ability to produce or sell semiconductors or hard drives in connection with mining, it would have a material adverse effect on digital asset networks (including the Ethereum Classic Network), the Digital Asset Market, and as a result, impact the value of the Shares.
+For example, if China or other foreign jurisdictions were to ban or otherwise restrict mining activity, including by regulating or limiting manufacturers' ability to produce or sell semiconductors or hard drives in connection with mining, it would have a material adverse effect on digital asset networks (including the Bitcoin Cash Network), the Digital Asset Market, and as a result, impact the value of the Shares.

 A number of foreign jurisdictions have recently taken regulatory action aimed at digital asset activities.
 China has made transacting in cryptocurrencies illegal for Chinese citizens in mainland China, and additional restrictions may follow.
 Both China and South Korea have banned initial coin offerings entirely and regulators in other jurisdictions, including Canada, Singapore and Hong Kong, have opined that initial coin offerings may constitute securities offerings subject to local securities regulations.
 In May 2021, the Chinese government announced renewed efforts to restrict cryptocurrency trading and mining activities, citing concerns about high energy consumption and its desire to promote financial stability.
 Regulators in the Inner Mongolia and other regions of China have proposed regulations that would create penalties for companies engaged in cryptocurrency mining activities and introduce heightened energy saving requirements on industrial parks, data centers and power plants providing electricity to cryptocurrency miners.
 The United Kingdom's Financial Conduct Authority published final rules in October 2020 banning the sale of derivatives and exchange traded notes that reference certain types of digital assets, contending that they are "ill-suited" to retail investors citing extreme volatility, valuation challenges and association with financial crime.
-A new bill, the Financial Services and Markets Bill ("FSMB"), has made its way through the House of Commons and is expected to work through the House of Lords and become law in 2023.
-The FSMB would bring digital asset activities within the scope of existing laws governing financial institutions, markets and assets.
-In addition, the European Council of the European Union approved the text of MiCA in October 2022, establishing a regulatory framework for digital asset services across the European Union.
+A new law, the Financial Services and Markets Act 2023 ("FSMA"), received royal assent in June 2023.
+The FSMA brings digital asset activities within the scope of existing laws governing financial institutions, markets and assets.
+In addition, the Parliament of the European Union approved the text of MiCA in April 2023, establishing a regulatory framework for digital asset services across the European Union.
 MiCA is intended to serve as a comprehensive regulation of digital asset markets and imposes various obligations on digital asset issuers and service providers.
 The main aims of MiCA are industry regulation, consumer protection, prevention of market abuse and upholding the integrity of digital asset markets.
-MiCA is expected to pass the European Parliament in 2023 and come into effect in 2024.
+MiCA is expected to be formally approved by the European Union's member state in 2023 and come into effect in 2024.
 See "Item 1.
-Business-Overview of the ETC Industry and Market-Government Oversight."
+Business-Overview of the BCH Industry and Market-Government Oversight."